GiuliaMoreni95/Cortical_column_model_oscillations/Perturbation-Cortical-column-model/README.txt

 This project folder contains everything you need to reproduce the results presented in the paper:
-'Cell type specific firing patterns in a V1 cortical column model depend on feedforward and feedback activity' Moreni et Al. https://www.biorxiv.org/content/10.1101/2024.04.02.587673v1.full The paper is also provided here in pdf 'Paper2_Moreni_etAl.pdf'
+'Cell type specific firing patterns in a V1 cortical column model depend on feedforward and feedback activity' Moreni et Al. https://www.biorxiv.org/content/10.1101/2024.04.02.587673v1.full The first version of the paper is also provided here in pdf 'Paper2_Moreni_etAl.pdf'

 REPRODUCIBILITY OF FIGURES:
 All the jupyter notebooks presented here (in the folder 'scripts_figures') will generate the figures of the paper.